 Delivery Method: Virtual Instructor-led

-Length: 30 hours over three weeks
+Length: 30 hours over two weeks

 Target Audience: This course is intended for Department of Defense (DoD) civilian (GG-11 level and above) and military personnel assigned to the DoD Consolidated Adjudications Facility (CAF) who perform due process duties in conjunction with national security eligibility determinations for access.
 Also open to adjudicators at the GG-9 level subject to DoD CAF approval.
 Nominations for attendance must be approved and made through training coordinator or designee.